Jackie had a baby late in life via donor egg IVF after research on fertility options for older women. She now writes

 - IVF with donor eggs.

 The chances of getting pregnant in the first two of those ways are pretty slim so women usually go for the last option—IVF with donor eggs.
-I will touch on all of the options though to cover all bases.
+I will touch on all of the options to cover all bases.

 Getting Pregnant Naturally in Your 50s

 The oldest woman who gave birth to a child that she conceived naturally was a lady called Dawn Brooke who gave birth to a baby boy in 1997 in Guernsey when she was 59.
 Both she and her husband were shocked to discover her pregnancy without the use of any fertility treatment.
 Prior to that, the oldest known mother was 57.

 Although this shows that the chance of getting pregnant in your 50s is not zero, it is highly unlikely to happen and exceptions are pretty rare as is shown by the fact that these stories are reported in the press.

 According to the NHS in the UK, the average age for women to reach menopause is 51.
 Once a woman has reached menopause she is no longer having periods or ovulating and so she is not able to get pregnant naturally.
 So if you are wanting to get pregnant naturally in your 50s then you need to be aware that your chances are slim and you should still be having regular periods (although it is still possible to get pregnant in peri-menopause).

 Using Your Own Eggs in IVF Over 50